ESSolutions/ESSArch_EPP/ESSArch_PP/frontend/static/frontend/user_manual.md

 The purpose of reception is to receive SIP's.
 This is the first action we can take in EPP.

 #### Receive(guide)
-To receive one or many SIP's: check the checkboxes of the SIP's to receive and click the "Receive" button.
+To receive one or many SIP's: check the checkboxes of the SIP's in the reception list view to receive and click the "Receive" button.
 Individual popup modals for each IP will pop up in the same order as they were selected.
 An IP can be skipped by clicking the "Skip" button and the IP will be unchecked in the list view aswell.
 The "Cancel" button will close the modal without showing the next one, keeping the SIP's selected in the list view.